dridi/cashpack/tst/README.rst

 This list of sizes can also contain dynamic table sizes when they are resized out of band, like HTTP/2 settings.
 In this case the 'd' size prefix's replaced by 'r'.
 Partial blocks may be decoded, in this case the prefix is 'p'.
+The character 'a' aborts, more on that below.

 In some cases *hexdumps* are not *that* helpful and a binary representation is a better match.
 This requirement is covered by another function used by some